UCMJ Article 87b

 How do you defend against Article 90 Willfully Disobeying Superior Commissioned Officer charges?

 When you are facing the combined resources of the military as well as the current cultural climate, you need to be prepared to defend your career and your freedom.
 Crisp and Associates, LLC has a team of experienced trial attorneys who have won these cases.
-This team includes the firm’s founder, Jonathan Crisp, a highly respected former Army JAG with over 23 years of experience in military law and a sought-after speaker and lecturer on military law.
-Donald Gordon has litigated cases before the Discharge Review Board, the Board for Correction of Military Records, and the Board for Correction of Naval Records regarding a wide variety of matters and a diverse background of clients
+This team includes the firm’s founder, Jonathan Crisp, a highly respected former Army JAG with over 23 years of experience in military law and a sought-after speaker and lecturer on martial law.
+Donald Gordon has litigated cases before the Discharge Review Board, the Board for Correction of Military Records, and the Board for Correction of Naval Records regarding various matters and a diverse background of clients.

-If you or someone you know is facing Article 90 charges for Willfully Disobeying Superior Commissioned Officer, you need to speak with a Military defense attorney right away.
+If you or someone you know is facing Article 90 charges for Willfully Disobeying a Superior Commissioned Officer, you need to speak with a Military defense attorney right away.
 Please call Crisp and Associates Military at 888-258-1653 for a free consultation.